Günter Breithardt: Honorary memberships

 Breithardt is a Fellow of the European Society of Cardiology (ESC), the American College of Cardiology (ACC) and the Heart Rhythm Society (FHRS), as well as a corresponding member of the Portuguese Society of Cardiology, the Chilean Society of Cardiology and Cardiovascular Surgery and the Spanish Society of Cardiology.
-He is an honorary member of the Slovak Society of Cardiology, the Polish Society of Cardiology (Polskie Towarzystwo Kardiologiczne), the Société française de cardiologie (SFC), the Norwegian Society of Cardiology, the Royal Academy of Medicine of Catalonia and the Atrial Fibrillation Competence Network.
+He is an honorary member of the Slovak Society of Cardiology, the Polish Society of Cardiology (Polskie Towarzystwo Kardiologiczne), the Société Française de Cardiologie (SFC), the Norwegian Society of Cardiology, the Royal Academy of Medicine of Catalonia (Reial Acadèmia de Medicina de Catalunya) and the Atrial Fibrillation Competence Network.